 The ultimate test of each model is by how well it predicts the observed data.
 Since the parameters of each model were computed using a maximum-likelihood regression, the appropriate test is to calculate how well each model predicts the six response frequencies under the three stimulus conditions.
-The goodness of fit of these predictions can be formally computed using the chi square (χ^2) test.
+The goodness of fit of these predictions can be formally computed using the chi square (χ^2) statistic.
 The value of χ^2 for each model is given on your printed output pages.
 Note that the degrees of freedom for the High Threshold Model are different than for the Signal Detection Model because the High Threshold Model has fewer free parameters to be computed from the data.
 To compare the fit of models having different numbers of free parameters we use a modified version of χ^2 that penalizes models with more free parameters.
-This modified χ^2 is called the Akaike Information Criterion (AIC) in honor of the scientist who developed it (Akaike, 1974).
+This modified χ^2 is called the Akaike Information Criterion (AIC) in honor of the Japanese statistician who developed it (Akaike, 1974).
 Which model fits your observed data better (i.e., has the lower AIC)?
-Can you reject the hypothesis that each model is a good predictor of the data?
-When you have finished your RscorePlus analysis, enter the appropriate results from the printed output on the summary sheet in Appendix IV.
+Can you reject the null hypothesis for each model: is it a good predictor of the data?
+If you can reject a model, it should not be used for further analysis.
+When you have finished your RscorePlus analysis, enter the appropriate results from the printed output on the summary sheet in Appendix II.
 Transfer these results to the group sheet that is at the front of the classroom.
 We will prepare a file with everyone's data for you to download later so that you can carry out further analyses.